-The term "account" is used often in this tutorial.
-Thus, we need to understand what it is before we proceed.
+The term "account" is used often in this tutorial so let's understand what it is before we proceed.
 In accounting, an account is a descriptive storage unit used to collect and store information of similar nature.

 For example, "Cash".

 Cash is an account that stores all transactions that involve cash receipts and cash payments.
 All cash receipts are recorded as increases in "Cash" and all payments are recorded as deductions in the same account.

-Another example, "Building".
-Suppose a company acquires a building and pays in cash.
-That transaction would be recorded in the "Building" account for the acquisition of the building and a reduction in the "Cash" account for the payment made.
+Another example, "Office Supplies".
+Suppose a company acquires boxes of pens and pays in cash.
+That transaction would be recorded in the "Office Equipment" account for the pens bought and also a reduction in the "Cash" account for the payment made.

 Now, let's take a look at the accounting elements.